 But this isn’t the only study involving acupuncture and depression.
 In an issue of the Journal of Alternative and Complementary Medicine, researchers found that electroacupuncture – acupuncture needles used in conjunction with a mild electric current – was equally as effective at treating depression as the frequently prescribed antidepressant.

 How is the practice of acupuncture able to treat depression?
-This is a question that health professionals and researchers continue to debate; however, there’s some belief that depression is linked to poor Qi – a person’s natural energy or “life force.”
+This is a question that health professionals and researchers continue to debate; however, there’s some belief that depression is linked to inadequate Qi – a person’s natural energy or “life force.”

-If you are suffering depression or anxiety, acupuncture would be a treatment option to help you overcome your blues time.
+If you are suffering from depression or anxiety, acupuncture would be a treatment option to help you overcome your blues time.